juliusgeo/exprify/README.md

 For my [previous obfuscated projects](https://gist.github.com/juliusgeo/0eb005a67f4b772b2b2b8ef54e00b509), I would do this conversion by hand, and then use my [other project](https://github.com/juliusgeo/pyflate) which re-flows code written in the expression syntax into ASCII art to produce the final result.
-This project is the missing link in the middle, hopefully allowing for a pipeline that transforms Python code from normal syntax -> expression only syntax -> minified or obfuscated result.
+This project automates the first step, and improves the ASCII art reflowing.

 ### How it works

+#### Transpilation

 Most of the tricks used here are described in a [wonderful article](https://qiita.com/KTakahiro1729/items/c9cb757473de50652374) by KTakahiro1729 (in Japanese).
 This package automates the process of conversion, and introduces a few new tricks for other language constructs.